New Zealand domestic check-in

 When to check in

-The very latest you'll need to complete your check in at the airport is 30 minutes before departure and drop your bags off if you have them, so be sure to give yourself plenty of time.
-If you're connecting with an international flight, it will be 60 minutes before your domestic flight departure.
+The very latest you'll need to complete your check in is 30 minutes before departure.
+This includes dropping your bags off if you have them, so be sure to give yourself plenty of time.
+For some flights, and in some scenarios such as connecting to an international flight, or children travelling alone, the check in time is 60 minutes before your flight departs, so please refer to the Air NZ app, check-in email, or e-ticket for your particular flight.

 How to check in